solliancenet/IoTLabs/Day2/README.md

 - An Azure Machine Learning Notebook VM with a recommended size of Standard_D3_v2 (details on VM sizing are available at https://docs.microsoft.com/en-us/azure/cloud-services/cloud-services-sizes-specs#dv2-series)

-- An Azure Machine Learning compute cluster with one node with a recommended size of Standard_NC6 (details on GPU VM sizing are available at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nc-series)
+- An Azure Machine Learning compute cluster with one node with a recommended size of Standard_NC6 (details on GPU VM sizing are available at https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#nc-series).
+Note that the region **East US** supports the creation of Standard_NC6 training cluster.

 - An Azure Container Instances instance

 Please note that all of the above (assuming recommended sizes) amount to 10 VM vCores.
 Please make sure your subscription's quota has available at least this number of vCores.

-It is recommended that you create the Azure Machine Learning workspace (Workspace edition: Basic) and the Notebook VM prior to starting the lab.
+It is recommended that you create the Azure Machine Learning workspace (Workspace edition: Basic, Region: **East US**) and the Notebook VM prior to starting the lab.
 The Azure Machine Learning compute cluster and the ACI instance will be created during the lab.
 Details on how to create and configure your Notebook VM are shown below.

 ### Azure Notebook VMs Setup